materialsproject/pymatgen/docs/index.rst

 Latest Change Log
 =================

-Version 2.6.7
+Version 2.7.0
 -------------
+1. Support for ABINIT input and output via pymatgen.io.abinitio (courtesy of Matteo Giantomassi).
-1. Properties are now checked when comparing two Species for equality.
+2. Properties are now checked when comparing two Species for equality.

 Version 2.6.6
 -------------